Marcus Setchell: Surgeon-Gynaecologist to the Royal Household

 Having replaced Sir George Pinker in 1990, Setchell served as Surgeon-Gynaecologist to Queen Elizabeth II.
-Setchell delivered Lady Louise Windsor at Frimley Park Hospital, the first royal child to be delivered at an NHS hospital, and Viscount Severn.
+Setchell delivered Lady Louise Mountbatten-Windsor at Frimley Park Hospital, the first royal child to be delivered at an NHS hospital, and Viscount Severn.
 He also cared for their mother, the Countess of Wessex, after her ectopic pregnancy in 2001 and assisted with the Duchess of Cornwall's hysterectomy.
 In December 2012, he attended Catherine, Duchess of Cambridge, in her pregnancy.
 He delivered her son, Prince George of Cambridge, in July 2013 at the Lindo Wing of St. Mary's Hospital in Paddington.

 In 2008 Alan Farthing was appointed to assist and to succeed Setchell as the Queen's Surgeon-Gynaecologist, a position the latter retired from at the end of 2013.
 Setchell was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2014 New Year Honours.